Smoking and Olanzapine: Can You Take Them Together?

 Why is this important?

-Olanzapine has a meaningful side-effect profile that becomes harder to tolerate at higher plasma levels.
-Common dose-related side effects include sedation, weight gain, increased appetite, dizziness on standing, dry mouth, constipation, and metabolic effects like elevated blood sugar and triglycerides.
-Less commonly, very high levels can contribute to QT prolongation, seizures, or neuroleptic malignant syndrome.
+Dose-related side effects.
+Higher olanzapine levels can worsen sedation, weight gain, increased appetite, dizziness on standing, dry mouth, constipation, and metabolic effects such as raised blood sugar and triglycerides.
+At much higher levels, concerns like QT prolongation, seizures, or neuroleptic malignant syndrome become more relevant.

-The opposite scenario also matters.
-A patient discharged from a smoke-free inpatient unit who resumes smoking at home may notice a return of psychotic symptoms because their plasma olanzapine levels are falling.
-Without recognizing the smoking link, clinicians may misinterpret this as treatment failure and escalate the dose unnecessarily.
+Resuming smoking can look like relapse.
+A person discharged from a smoke-free unit who starts smoking again may see psychotic symptoms return as olanzapine levels fall.
+Without recognizing the smoking link, this can be misread as treatment failure and the dose pushed up unnecessarily.

 What should you do?

-Tell your psychiatrist how much you currently smoke and let them know before any planned change in smoking status.
-This includes serious quit attempts, hospital admissions to smoke-free facilities, surgery, residential treatment, and incarceration.
+Before any change in smoking status: Tell your psychiatrist how much you currently smoke and let them know ahead of any planned change.
+This includes serious quit attempts, hospital admissions to smoke-free facilities, surgery, residential treatment, and incarceration, all of which can force an abrupt stop.
+This lets them plan a dose adjustment rather than react to one.

 Which specific products are affected?